WSU-cshimizu/ceg4110-group-project-team07/deliverables/user-stories.md

 ## User Story 2

+**User Perspective**
-As a user, I want to have a navigation option to navigate to the location which is posted on the website.
+As a user, I want to have a navigation option to navigate to the location which is posted on the website and also a share option to share the location of this particular location.

 **Developer Perspective**
 As a Backend Developer, I want to integrate the Google Maps API to enable location navigation functionality on the website.
 This involves setting up the API, creating endpoints to serve location data, and make sure that the frontend can interact with the map continuously.
 By implementing this users will be able to navigate to the specific location.